-Lisa Buscombe (née Bertoncini) won gold medals at the 1985 World Field Archery Championships (the 1986 freestyle individual silver) and the 1985 World Games.
+Lisa Buscombe (née Bertoncini) won gold medals at the 1984 World Field Archery Championships and the 1985 World Games.
+She also won silver in the women’s freestyle event at the 1986 World Field Archery Championships.

 Buscombe started competing in archery as a student at Mohawk College in 1975, twice winning the Ontario Collegiate Athletic Association (OCAA) gold medals in both the team and individual events in 1977 and 1978.
 From 1983-85, she captured numerous provincial and Canadian titles.
 At the 1999 Pan American Games Buscombe served as an assistant for the Canadian archery team.